bitnami/containers/bitnami/tomcat/README.md

 ## Setting the `manager` password on first run

+By default, the `manager` user is not assigned a password.
+To secure your Tomcat server you should assign a password to this user.
 Passing the `TOMCAT_PASSWORD` environment variable when running the image for the first time will set the password of the `manager` user to the value of `TOMCAT_PASSWORD`.

 ```bash
 docker run --name tomcat -e TOMCAT_PASSWORD=password123 bitnami/tomcat